 Students must meet with the appropriate dean to determine the feasibility of earning such credit.
 At this time, the student will complete an application and interview to determine that a.) credit has not been earned for these experiences in any other way and b.) the experience is eligible for evaluation.
 Eligibility for evaluation does not guarantee acceptance or award of any credits.
 Students must file an application for Prior Learning credit with the appropriate dean after they have satisfied eligibility requirements and provided appropriate supporting documentation and information.
 Portfolios will be evaluated by the appropriate department.

 Portfolios are evaluated by faculty members whose competencies are pertinent to the experiences submitted for evaluation.
 Credits will be awarded for specific courses and will be identified on the transcript as experiential learning credits.
 (Grades are not assigned to experiential credits.)
-Students who wish to appeal the results of a portfolio evaluation may address their request to the appropriate academic dean.
+Students who wish to appeal the results of a portfolio evaluation may address their request to the appropriate dean.